The Core Problem

 Fragmented, Inefficient, and Exclusionary Financial Infrastructure

 Despite rapidly growing digital economies, the global financial system remains structurally exclusionary.
-An estimated 1.4 billion adults worldwide are still unbanked, lacking access to basic banking, savings, and payment infrastructure.
-Even among the banked, financial services remain costly, slow, and inefficient—particularly in emerging markets.
+An estimated 1.4 billion adults worldwide remain unbanked, lacking access to basic banking, savings, and payment infrastructure.
+Even among the banked, financial services are often costly, slow, and inefficient, particularly across emerging markets and high-friction corridors.

-While neobanks and digital wallets have improved user experience at the surface level, they have failed to deliver meaningful financial outcomes.
-Most are built on legacy banking backends, resulting in slow settlement cycles, high foreign exchange costs, and near-zero yield on user balances.
-As a result, billions of dollars in global capital remain idle and underutilized, with no access to crypto-native yield or tokenized real-world asset (RWA) opportunities that could materially improve savings and income outcomes.
+While neobanks and digital wallets have improved surface-level user experience, they have largely failed to transform underlying financial outcomes.
+Most operate on legacy banking rails, resulting in delayed settlement cycles, high foreign exchange spreads, and near-zero yield on customer balances.
+Capital remains idle within closed banking systems, disconnected from crypto-native yield generation and tokenized real-world asset (RWA) opportunities that could materially improve savings performance and income resilience.

-At the infrastructure layer, the stablecoin ecosystem remains fragmented and immature.
-Although over 100 stablecoins exist, only a small subset are viable at institutional scale due to gaps in compliance, on-chain transparency, and trusted reserve frameworks.
-Critically, there is no unified, enterprise-grade platform that enables institutions to launch, manage, and scale fully compliant stablecoins across jurisdictions.
+At the infrastructure layer, the stablecoin ecosystem remains fragmented and institutionally underdeveloped.
+Although over 100 stablecoins exist, only a small subset operate at meaningful scale, and even fewer meet enterprise-grade requirements for compliance, reserve transparency, cross-jurisdictional operability, and programmable controls.
+There is no unified, enterprise-ready platform enabling institutions to launch, manage, and scale fully compliant stablecoins across borders with embedded privacy and automation capabilities.

-These inefficiencies are most visible in cross-border payments.
-Remittances and business settlements continue to suffer from high fees (3–8%), multi-day settlement windows, and elevated counterparty and chargeback risk.
-This disproportionately impacts individuals and SMEs in emerging markets, where access to fast, affordable, and reliable global payments is essential for economic participation.
+These structural inefficiencies are most visible in cross-border payments.
+Remittances and business settlements continue to incur high fees (3–8%), multi-day settlement windows, and elevated counterparty and chargeback risk.
+This disproportionately impacts individuals and SMEs in emerging markets, while also constraining the emerging agentic economy, where autonomous AI agents and digital businesses require instant, programmable, low-friction value transfer to operate effectively at global scale.

 Last updated